ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 # 3. Types of Stages
 ## 3.1 Pre-processing Validations
 ### 3.1.1 Sanity Check
-After the packet is received from the Registration Client, the system performs the sanity check as follows:
+When Registration Processor receives a packet, the system performs various sanity checks, such as:
-1. **Authentication** - Authenticates the packet whether it is received from the verified source.
+1. **Authentication** - The system authenticates if the requestor is an verified user.
-2. **Virus Scan** - Performs a virus scan of that received packet and moves the packet to the DMZ file system.
-Refer below for the process:
+1. **Virus Scan** - The system performs in-memory virus scan of the packet received.
-   * Sends the byte array of the encrypted packet to the virus scanner.
-   * If the virus scanner finds a virus, then the system rejects the packet.
-   * Sends the byte array of the encrypted packet received to decrypt the Packet.
-   * If decryption fails, then the system rejects the packet.
-   * Sends the byte array of the decrypted Packet received to the virus scanner.
-   * If the virus scanner finds a virus, then the system rejects the packet.
-   * If the virus scanner does not find a virus, then the system moves the packet to DMZ file system.
-3. **Packet Integrity Check** - Calculates a hash sequence of the packet and compares it with the hash sequence received from the registration client, to verify that the packet was not tempered during a transit.
-Refer below for the process:
+1. **Packet Integrity Check** - The system validates if the packet received was not tampered during transit by performing check sum validation.
-   * Fetches the hash sequence for the registration ID from registration-sync list table.
-   * If registration ID is not available then responds with an error code.
-   * Calculates the hash sequence using the check sum utility.
-   * Compares the hash sequences and if the hash sequences do not match, then responds with an error code.
-If the hash sequence matches then the system proceeds further to another step.
-4. **Packet Size Check** - Calculates the size of the packet received and compares it with the packet size received from the registration client, to verify that the packet was not tempered during a transit.
+1. **Packet Size Check** - The system validates if the packet received was not tampered during transit by validating the size of the packet.
-   * Checks if the packet size is more than the configured size set in the configuration server.
-If the packet size is more than the configured size, then sends an error response to Registration Client.
-5. **Packet Format Check** - Validates if the packet format is in the configured format i.e. “.zip” (configured by the admin).
+1. **Packet Format Check** - The system validates if the packet format is per the configured format.
-   * Checks if the packet format is not as the configured format i.e. “.zip” set in the configuration server.
-If the packet format is not like the configured format, then sends an error response to Registration Client.
-6. **Duplicate Check** – Validates if the packet is already available in the system.
+1. **Duplicate Check** – The system validates if the request received is not a duplicate request.
-   * Checks if the packet is a duplicate request by validating the RID that is available in the Registration Table and the packet is not in RESEND status.
-If the Packet Request is a Duplicate Request, then send an error response to Registration Client.

 ### 3.1.2 Virus Scan
+Virus Scanning is an important process which helps to remove virus infected files from the system.

-The system performs the virus scan in two different stages, which are listed below:
+In Registration Processor, virus scanning is performed twice, which are listed below:
-1. When the packet is received from the Registration Client, the system performs virus scan of the packet and moves to the DMZ file system.
+1. When a packet is received by Registration Processor.
-   * Refer to [**virus scan**](#311-sanity-check) of Sanity Check.
-2. When the packet is picked from the DMZ file system, the system performs virus scan of the packet and stores it in a packet store.
-Refer below for the process:
-   * Fetches the packet from DMZ file system.
+2. When Registration Processor stores the packet in its internal secure file system.
-   * Sends the byte array of the encrypted packet to the virus scanner.
-   * If the virus scanner finds a virus, then the system rejects the request.
-   * Sends the byte array of the encrypted packet received to decrypt the packet.
-   * If Decryption fails, then the system rejects the packet.
-   * Sends the byte array of the decrypted Packet received to the virus scanner.
-   * If the virus scanner finds a virus, then the system rejects the packet.
-   * If the virus scanner does not find a virus, then the system updates the transaction and status.

 ### 3.1.3 Source Authentication
 ### 3.1.4 Machine-User-Center Mapping Check